-- Provide additional economic assistance in the form of principal forgiveness with the highest amounts allocated to those applicants with the greatest financial need. - Provide additional assistance, in the form of principal forgiveness, to municipalities that qualify under the affordability criteria to help offset the cost of compliance with more protective phosphorus limits. - Provide additional assistance, in the form of principal forgiveness, to help offset the costs of wastewater treatment plant (WWTP) regionalization projects. - Provide matching funds in the form of principal forgiveness to municipalities that are working with Focus on Energy to upgrade the energy efficiency of their WWTPs. - Allocate a minimum of 10% of capitalization grant funds to projects or portions of projects that incorporate water or energy efficiency, are considered green infrastructure, or are environmentally innovative. - Work with internal and external parties to identify options for funding innovative projects that enhance water quality, including nonpoint-source pilot projects for meeting phosphorus requirements through water quality trading. - Explore avenues to support pre-apprenticeship, registered apprenticeship, and youth training programs that open pathways to employment. - Conduct public outreach and education regarding program policies, procedures, and participation. - Evaluate the feasibility, benefit, and public opinion of incentivizing projects that target unsewered areas serving existing homes.
+- Provide additional economic assistance in the form of principal forgiveness with the highest amounts allocated to those applicants with the greatest financial need. - Provide additional assistance, in the form of principal forgiveness, to municipalities that qualify under the affordability criteria to help offset the cost of compliance with more protective phosphorus limits. - Provide additional assistance, in the form of principal forgiveness, to help offset the costs of wastewater treatment plant (WWTP) regionalization projects. - Provide matching funds in the form of principal forgiveness to municipalities that are working with Focus on Energy to upgrade the energy efficiency of their WWTPs. - Allocate a minimum of 10% of capitalization grant funds to projects or portions of projects that incorporate water or energy efficiency, are considered green infrastructure, or are environmentally innovative. - Work with internal and external parties to identify options for funding innovative projects that protect and restore water quality, including nonpoint-source pilot projects for meeting phosphorus requirements through water quality trading. - Conduct public outreach and education regarding program policies, procedures, and participation. - Evaluate the feasibility, benefit, and public opinion of incentivizing projects that target unsewered areas serving existing homes.